-This Notice describes how we may use and disclose your protected health information (PHI) to carry out treatment, payment or health care operations and for other purposes that are permitted or required by law.
-For purposes of this Notice, "we" means and includes Camden Family Health.
-This Notice also describes your rights to access and control your protected health information.
-"Protected health information" is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.
+For purposes of this Notice, "we" means and includes Camden on Gauley Medical Center, it's employees, volunteers, student trainees, physicians, clinicians, mid-level physicians/nurse practitioners, administrative staff, etc. This Notice also describes your rights to access and control your protected health information.
+"Protected health information" (PHI) is information about you, including demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.